arkosen123/GoKraft/README.md

 # GoKraft
-Backend server for Gokraft platform
+* working on the backend server
+* using django for this